sign-language-processing/detection-train/README.md

-# Sign Language Detection
+# Sign Language Detection Training

-This is a TensorFlow implementation of the model proposed in [Real-Time Sign Language Detection using Human Pose Estimation](https://arxiv.org/abs/2008.04637), published in SLRTP 2020.
+This is a fork of the [TensorFlow implementation](https://github.com/google-research/google-research/tree/master/sign_language_detection) of the model proposed in
+[Real-Time Sign Language Detection using Human Pose Estimation](https://arxiv.org/abs/2008.04637), published in SLRTP 2020.

+In this fork, we add data loading and training for Holistic pose estimation.

 This model is used in the
 [Real-TIme Sign Language Detection for Videoconferencing](https://youtu.be/nozz2pvbG_Q)